hyperledger/aries-rfcs/concepts/0441-present-proof-best-practices/README.md

 ###### Requested Item Has Specifically Applicable Non-Revocation Interval

-Where a presentation request includes a non-revocation interval specifically applicable to a requested item, the prover MUST select a revocable credential if possible.
-If no such revocable credential resides in the wallet, the prover MUST reject the presentation request.
+Where a presentation request includes a non-revocation interval specifically applicable to a requested item, the prover MAY select an irrevocable credential or a revocable credential.
+If no such credential resides in the wallet, the prover MUST reject the presentation request.

+> **Question:** Which is better: revocable (because the presentation request specifically asks regarding the item), or irrevocable (because it can never be revoked and hence is the most direct proof)?

+Note that selecting an irrevocable credential for presentation may lead to a superfluous non-revocation interval at the verifier (see [below](#superfluous-non-revocation-interval)).

 ###### Requested Item Has Generally Applicable Non-Revocation Interval

-Where a presentation request includes a non-revocation interval generally applicable to a requested item, the prover MUST select a revocable credential if possible.
-If the wallet holds only irrevocable credentials satisfying the requested item, the prover MUST select an irrevocable credential.
+Where a presentation request includes a non-revocation interval generally applicable to a requested item, the prover MAY select an irrevocable credential or a revocable credential.

+> **Question:** Which is better: revocable (because the presentation request specifically asks regarding the item), or irrevocable (because it can never be revoked and hence is the most direct proof)?

 Note that if the presentation request includes only a generally applicable non-revocation interval but the wallet has exclusively irrevocable credentials to satisfy all requested items, the presentation requests's non-revocation interval becomes superfluous to the presentation (see [below](#superfluous-non-revocation-interval)).